-Romans adopted Greek philosophies despite these conservatives.
-The conservative general, Lucius Cornelius Sulla, who took power as a dictator in 82 BCE, was also intellectually aggressive, and after retiring he took up gardening and became an Epicurean.
-Another intellectually aggressive individual, Julius Caesar, a generation after Sulla, also became an Epicurean, but he was in politics to his end.
+Romans adopted Greek philosophies despite those Roman conservatives, among then Cato the Elder, who opposed the spread of Greek ideas.
+The conservative general, Lucius Cornelius Sulla, who took power as a dictator in 82 BCE, was intellectually aggressive.
+Affter retiring he took up gardening and became an Epicurean.
+Julius Caesar was also intellectually aggressive.
+A generation after Sulla he too became an Epicurean – while still involved in politics.

-Stoicism was adopted more widely accepted.
+Stoicism was more widely accepted among the Romans than was Epircureanism.
 Cicero, a contemporary of Caesar, saw the Greeks as having thought of every philosophical alternative, and he sided with the Stoics against the Epicureans, for whom he had contempt.
 He believed it necessary to persuade Romans that there were gods who governed all things, that these gods were the benefactors of mankind and that the gods judged the character, acts, intentions and the piety of individuals.
 Cicero had come to believe in Stoicism's brotherhood of man, and he saw this brotherhood as compatible with Roman imperialism.
-Rome, he believed, had created safety, that Rome was the light of the world, and the Roman Empire was the work of the gods.
+Rome, he believed, had created safety, Rome was the light of the world, and the Roman Empire was the work of the gods.